Body

 2. Option for Post-Doctoral Scholar Responding Parties

-Responding Parties who are Post-Doctoral Scholars may request a review of the Investigation outcome by the EOC through a Hearing.
-The Responding Party must notify the EOC of their request to review the outcome within 5 business days of the Notice of Investigative Finding, and if the Responding Party does not timely request a hearing on the outcome, the investigative finding is final and not subject to further review.
+Responding Parties who are Post-Doctoral Scholars may request a review of the Investigation outcome by the UCO through a Hearing.
+The Responding Party must notify the UCO of their request to review the outcome within 5 business days of the Notice of Investigative Finding, and if the Responding Party does not timely request a hearing on the outcome, the investigative finding is final and not subject to further review.
 Hearings will be conducted in accordance with the Hearing Phase section of the Procedures for Reporting and Responding to Complaints of Discrimination, Harassment and Related Misconduct Involving a Student as the Responding Party.

 3. Administrative Review